melavo/BC-Wildfire-Report/README.md

 ## CI/CD

-To publish the app, I was able to add GitHub Actions workflow that builds and deploys that would automatically build, unit test and deploy the app to Vultr Cloud server.
+To publish the app, I was able to add GitHub Actions workflow that builds and deploys that would automatically build, unit test and deploy the app to Vultr Cloud server when a pull request is approved.

 ## **Unit Testing:**